E-Design Consultation & Colour Review: SW Accessible Beige

 Accessible Beige in a south-facing room

-In a south-facing room, you can expect AB to hold itself as a soft, neutral beige with just that weeee willy wink of gray in it.
+In a south-facing room, you can expect AB to hold itself as a soft, neutral beige with just that weeee willy wink of gray in it and more rarely, a nod towards green.
 It won’t become suffocatingly warm as it’s not going to pick up much yellow/orange from the sun coming in the windows.
-(BTW, I know suffocatingly isn’t really a word, I made it up).
+BTW, I know suffocatingly isn’t really a word, I made it up).

 And speaking of suffocatingly warm, this was my client’s dining area before…